Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 Insomnia is a sleep disorder characterized by difficulty falling asleep or staying asleep.
 Nearly each year, with twice as many women diagnosed as men.
 A lack of sleep can have numerous negative effects, including exhaustion, irritability, difficulty focusing, increased accidents, and stress about sleep.
 In addition, chronic insomnia—lasting for three or more months—can increase the risk of many health conditions, including stroke, diabetes, hypertension, and heart attack.

-Experiencing bouts of insomnia can lead to frustration and stress, but there are viable ways to treat insomnia and lessen or eliminate symptoms through therapy and lifestyle changes.
+Experiencing bouts of insomnia can lead to frustration and stress, but there are viable ways to treat insomnia and potentially lessen or eliminate symptoms through therapy and lifestyle changes.
 Below, we’ll explore some evidence-based strategies for improving insomnia as well as a first-line treatment called cognitive behavioral therapy for insomnia (CBT-I).

 Ilona Titova/EyeEm